Northern pike: Geographic distribution

 Esox lucius is found in fresh water throughout the Northern Hemisphere, including Russia, Europe, and North America.
-It has also been introduced to lakes in Morocco, and is even found in brackish water of the Baltic Sea, but they are confined to the low-salinity water at the surface of the sea, and are seldom seen in brackish water elsewhere.
+It has also been introduced to lakes in Morocco, and is even found in brackish water of the Baltic Sea, but they are confined to the low-salinity water at the surface of the sea, and are seldom seen in brackish water elsewhere..

+Europe and Russia

+Esox lucius is a major predatory fish in European freshwaters.
+It has significant reach across the continent.
+It is able to cros the arctic circle in Norway, Sweden, Finland, and Russia.
+In Norway it is present in northern and southern Norway, but not in central Norway.
+In Sweden and Finland it reaches all areas except some lakes of mountaenous regions according academic and hobbyist sources.
+The European Commission defines a narrower reach excluding northernmost Lapland and much of western Sweden.

+The reach of Northern pike then continues southwards where it is present on the British Isles aswell as in Central and Eastern Europe, Balkan countries, and parts of Northeastern Spain.
+It is not found in Portugal, Italy, and most of Spain.

+North America

-Within North America, northern pike populations are found in Maine, New Hampshire, Vermont, Massachusetts, Rhode Island, Connecticut, New York, New Jersey, Pennsylvania, Maryland, West Virginia, Ohio, Michigan, Indiana, Illinois, Wisconsin, Minnesota, Iowa, Missouri, North Dakota, South Dakota, Nebraska, Kansas, Montana, Idaho, Utah, Colorado, Oklahoma, northern Texas, northern New Mexico, northern Arizona, Alaska, the Yukon, the Northwest Territories, Alberta, Saskatchewan, Manitoba, Ontario, and Québec (pike are rare in British Columbia and east coast provinces).
+Within the United States northern pike populations are found in Maine, New Hampshire, Vermont, Massachusetts, Rhode Island, Connecticut, New York, New Jersey, Pennsylvania, Maryland, West Virginia, Ohio, Michigan, Indiana, Illinois, Wisconsin, Minnesota, Iowa, Missouri, North Dakota, South Dakota, Nebraska, Kansas, Montana, Idaho, Utah, Colorado, Oklahoma, northern Texas, northern New Mexico, northern Arizona and Alaska.
 Watersheds in which pike are found include the Ohio Valley, the upper Mississippi River and its tributaries, and the Great Lakes Basin.
 They are also stocked in, or have been introduced to, some western lakes and reservoirs for sport fishing, although some fisheries managers believe this practice often threatens other species of fish such as bass, trout, and salmon, causing government agencies to attempt to exterminate the pike by poisoning lakes, such as Stormy Lake, Alaska.
 E. lucius is a severe invasive predator in Box Canyon Reservoir on the Pend Oreille River in northeastern Washington.

+Northern pike can also be found in Canada.
+There it is present in rivers and lakes through Quebec,Ontario, Alberta, Saskatchewan, Manitoba, in the northwestern corner of British Columbia as well as Yukon, Nunavut, and Northwestern territories.
+The species is in some areas considered a valuable commercial sports fish, but other areas consider it a nuisance.
+It is generally native to Canada but is in very limited areas invasive.